filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 - Option 4: WinCount(p,N) ~ Binomial(p/M, ME/N)
 - Option 5: WinCount(p,N) ~ Poisson(pE/N)

 Note that in Options 2-5 the expectation of the win-count grows linearly with the miner's power `p`.
-That is,  𝔼[WinCount(p,N)] = pE/N. For Option 1 this property does not hold when p/N > 1/E.
+That is,  `𝔼[WinCount(p,N)] = pE/N`.
+For Option 1 this property does not hold when p/N > 1/E.

 Furthermore, in Options 1, 3 and 5 the _WinCount distribution is invariant to the number of Sybils in the system.
 In particular WinCount(p,N)=2WinCount(p/2,N), which is a desirable property.